Karma-Lies/reset/README.md

 # ✨ RESET ⚡️

-The online experience for the Chicago event company, Reset Presents, powered by [SvelteKit](https://github.com/sveltejs/kit);
+The online experience for the Chicago event organization, Reset Presents, powered by [SvelteKit](https://github.com/sveltejs/kit);

 ## ⚙️ Developing